Fyonietz/Elevate/README.md

-# Elevete
+# Elevate

-**Elevete** is a web-based launcher that combines an interactive UI (built with HTML and CSS) with native Windows application launching capabilities via C++.
+**Elevate** is a web-based launcher that combines an interactive UI (built with HTML and CSS) with native Windows application launching capabilities via C++.
 The project bridges the web and desktop worlds, enabling users to launch Windows applications (like Calculator) directly from a modern web interface.

 ## Features